 - they work for a community-based charity organisation who are working to prevent cruelty to animals by actively promoting their care and protection (for example, RSPCA)

-- there's a classification that matches their classifications, duties and responsibilities.
+- there's a classification that matches their qualifications, duties and responsibilities.

 Example

-John has just commenced his role as an animal care industry inspector who works for a charity organisation.
-Under supervision, he responds to complaints in relation to abandoned animals.
+John is an animal care industry inspector who works for a charity organisation.

-John may be covered by the Animal and Veterinary Services Award as an Inspector Level 1.
+John is covered by the Animal and Veterinary Services Award.
+He's classified as an Inspector Level 2.

 Local Government Award